 Discussion

 The Korea Hypertension Fact Sheet 2022 provides an overview on the magnitude and management status of hypertension in Korea.
+Although the population average blood pressure and the prevalence of hypertension have remained relatively stable over the last decade, the absolute number of people with hypertension has increased steadily and now exceeds 12 million due to population aging.
+Of particular concern is the rapidly increasing number of elderly individuals with hypertension, with the number of very elderly women with hypertension increasing even faster.
+This trend may lead to a significant increase in the burden of hypertension and its complications.
+Fortunately, there have been improvements in the awareness, treatment, and treatment adherence rates among this age group.
+However, it is worth noting that the proportion of combination therapy use has recently decreased among older adults taking antihypertensive medications.
+One possible explanation for this trend is that increasing adherence to antihypertensive medication regimens may have led to sufficient blood pressure control with a single antihypertensive drug.
+Another possible explanation is that the target blood pressure has become more diverse among older patients.
+However, to fully understand the factors contributing to the decrease in combination therapy use among older patients, further studies with more detailed clinical information will be needed.
 The greatest novelty of the Korea Hypertension Fact Sheet lies on its generalizability; the KNHANES provides unbiased sampling of the Korean population, and the NHI Big Data provides medical service uses of the entire nation.
 However, there are some limitations to be addressed.
-First, the KNHANES is based on non-institutionalized residents of Korea; thus, it might not include people with severe diseases.Second, the exact collection methods and survey details varied across the KNHANES.
+First, the KNHANES is based on non-institutionalized residents of Korea; thus, it might not include people with severe diseases.
+Second, using the I10 code as an operational definition of hypertension was intended to maintain comparability across series-issued Hypertension Fact sheets.
+But we acknowledge that this approach has limitations for identifying people with hypertension, particularly for older patients with hypertensive complications or target organ damage.
+Third, the exact collection methods and survey details varied across the KNHANES.
 Despite standardized protocols and rigorous quality control procedures, such variability may have affected the analysis on secular trends.
-Third, the NHI Big Data may not be optimal for identifying disease occurrence and prevalence, because the data have been collected for medical service claims and reimbursement purposes.
-Fourth, the adherence to antihypertensive medication was evaluated on a prescription basis.
+Fourth, the NHI Big Data may not be optimal for identifying disease occurrence and prevalence, because the data have been collected for medical service claims and reimbursement purposes.
+Fifth, the adherence to antihypertensive medication was evaluated on a prescription basis.
 Thus, it is possible that adherence was overestimated, because we cannot ascertain whether the drug was actually taken or not.
 Finally, we were limited to anonymized datasets; therefore, the data linkage between the two datasets was unachievable.

 Conclusions